AriaKillebrewBruehl/AriaKillebrewBruehl/README.md

 Hello!
 I'm @AriaKillebrewBruehl (Aria Killebrew Bruehl).
-I'm a rising senior at Reed College majoring in computer science and minoring in French.
+I'm a second semester senior at Reed College majoring in computer science and minoring in French.

 I have completed: